cysouw/diathesis/text/c07_participle.md

 ### Adnominally used participles {#sec:participles-adnominal-usage}

 The first observation of a restriction on participle usage goes back to the *Sprachlehre* of Carl Friedrich Aichinger [-@aichinger1754: 282 ff.].
 He reserves the term ~~participium~~ for those stems that allow for an adnominal usage of their participles, like with *geputzt* in [@lllast].
 His rationale for this restriction is that 'real' participles should allow for declension (like in Latin) and in German only the adnominal usage shows (minimal) declension.
 In contrast, participles that only occur in light-verb constructions, like *geschlafen* in [@last] are morphologically immutable in German.
 Inflected word forms like *geschlafene*, *geschlafenes* or *geschlafenen* do not exist in German.
 Aichinger proposes a separate name for such immutable participles, namely ~~supinum~~.
 This nomenclature is unfortunate, because the German participle has no relation at all to the Latin supine, neither formally nor functionally.
-Being criticised for this terminology, Aichinger in a later reply explains that he uses the term 'Supinum' solely because the Latin supine is also an immutable verb from [@aichinger1776: 627].
-Although there are many unfortunate terminological confusions in the history of linguistics, this usage of the term 'Supinum' is regrettably still around in German grammatical literature to this day (with a history of transmission that deserves more in-depth study), most forcefully reinforced by the usage of this term in Bech [-@bech1955] and the large literature building on that influential work.
+Being criticised for this terminology, Aichinger in a later reply explains that he uses the term *Supinum* solely because the Latin supine is also an immutable verb from [@aichinger1776: 627].
+Although there are many unfortunate terminological confusions in the history of linguistics, this usage of the term *Supinum* is regrettably still around in German grammatical literature to this day (with a history of transmission that deserves more in-depth study), most forcefully reinforced by the usage of this term in Bech [-@bech1955] and the large literature building on that influential work.

 The basic observation of Aichinger, though, is sound.
 There is clearly a group of verbs in German that do not allow for an adnominal usage of their participle.
-The impossibility of participles to function adnominally is nowadays often included as one of the characteristics of 'unaccusative' intransitives (here called 'agentive').
+The impossibility of participles to function adnominally is nowadays often included as one of the characteristics of so-called unaccusative intransitives (here called 'agentive').
 Basically (and strongly simplified), the claim is that the verbs without adnominal participles are intransitive verbs that take the auxiliary *haben* in the perfect (see [@sec:participles-restrictions]).
 Empirically, this correlation appears to be rather strong, though it is not without exceptions.
 For example, the verb *schmerzen* 'to hurt' (participle *geschmerzt*) and the verb *lügen* 'to lie' (participle *gelogen*) both have a perfect with the auxiliary *haben* and their participles are typically not used adnominally.
 However, exceptions can be found [@next], though semantically these examples suggest a 'patientive' relation between the participle and the noun.

 ::: ex
 a.
 Sein Körper hat geschmerzt. \